Tim McLean will explain how you can create a Lean Office.

-- Human Resources: Human Resources often advise the rest of the business on how to improve their processes, so applying lean office techniques in Human Resources is often an example of “Physician heal thyself”!
+Human Resources often advise the rest of the business on how to improve their processes, so applying Lean Office techniques in Human Resources is often an example of “Physician heal thyself”!
 We have applied Lean Thinking to halve the reporting time for HR Reporting in a major retail group.
-Within TXM itself we are using Lean office techniques to reduce the lead time and standardise the process of on-boarding new employees.
+Within TXM itself we are using Lean Office techniques to reduce the lead time and standardize the process of onboarding new employees.

-- IT: Finally the greatest challenge in many businesses.
+Finally the greatest challenge in many businesses.
 IT will often claim to have the solution to most of the business’ process problems through automation and technology.
-However, the IT department is frequently a major source of frustration to the rest of the business.
-At Phillips China we applied Lean office value stream mapping to the process of sourcing new phones.
+However, the IT department is frequently a major source of frustration for the rest of the business.
+At Phillips China, we applied Lean Office value stream mapping to the process of sourcing new phones.
 This reduced the average lead time to supply a new phone and set up a phone plan by 90% and in the process reduced those angry calls to the IT department by 75%.

 I am not sure if the lecturers at the MBA School I mentioned at the start of this blog will read this, but I hope they will.
 For those of you struggling to see how to apply lean in the office, it should give you a little bit of inspiration to look beyond the factory floor for improvement opportunities.